SAP-archive/kubernetes-deployment-orchestrator/doc/user_guide.md

 In this case, the helm chart only includes two jobs (`post-install` and `pre-delete` hooks) which do the whole work.

+If you put a `.shalmignore` file in the chart folder, files matching the patterns in this file will be ignored.

 ## kapp Support

 Shalm charts can be applied/deleted using kapp.
 Therefore, you can pass `--tool kapp` at the command line.